 Those pining for a Mondeo will have the choice of four trim levels – Style, Zetec, Titanium and the range-topping Titanium X, with the entry-level Style trim coming with Ford’s Sync 2 and 8in touchscreen infotainment system, DAB, hill assist, dual-zone climate control and 16in alloys.
 While the top of the range Titanium X equipment list includes 18in alloys, sports seats keyless entry and start, heated, electrically adjustable leather front seats, sat nav, LED adaptive headlights and TFT instrument cluster.

 So it’s an attractive package, but it will have a tough time on its hands.
-The new Mondeo is arriving late to a party that will shortly include a brand new Volkswagen Passat, a refreshed Vauxhall Insignia with new engines and a revised Peugeot 508.
+The new Mondeo is arriving late to a party that includes a brand new Volkswagen Passat, a refreshed Vauxhall Insignia with new engines and a revised Peugeot 508.

 It is also centre stage in a class that is rapidly declining as private and company buyers alike are finding more favour in SUVs, small premium saloons and increasingly spacious cars from the class below.